Terms & Conditions

 A few tools will be provided in each home so if you feel the need to tighten a screw that's lose or something, you are free to do so.

-In winter time, although it can get cold, it is recommended that you leave your window open a small bit when leaving for the day.
-Doing this will air out the room and reduce the possibility of condensation occurring in your room.
+In winter time, although it can get cold, it is asked that you leave your window open a small bit when leaving for the day.
+Doing this will air out the room and reduce the possibility of condensation occurring in your room and future painting and the cost to you of repainting the walls.
 Even opening windows for 10 minutes a day will be enough so the room can "breathe".

 Homes in Portugal have a black out system on the windows with shutters.
 You will be explained on how to use them upon your check-in so please pay attention.
 If one is not attentive or careful, they can get jammed or break, which can require a repair person to fix the damage.
 If damage is from normal wear and tear there is no charge, but if it shows that there was carelessness, you may be billed the charge of the actual cost, which can run from 35-50 euros for the repair.